-H) Laboratory work (No Lab for physics 50)
+H) Laboratory work

 You need a separate Laboratory composition-style notebook (just like your practice notebook).

 Laboratory experience is critical for any person entering a scientific or technical field.
 All lab reports should be written by each individual student even if the lab is done with other students.
 Lab reports will emphasize error analyses; an experiment without error analysis is essentially worthless.
 You will be taught how to do proper error analysis using a variety of techniques.